Cytomegalovirus (CMV)

 Some experts believe CMV prophylaxis in solid organ transplant recipients may protect against indirect CMV effects not measurable by levels, such as graft rejection, opportunistic infections, and transplant-associated vasculopathy.[73]

-Prophylactic approaches have also been very successful in eliminating CMV disease; however, toxicities are increased with this approach because patients without viral reactivation may be exposed to antiviral therapy.
+Prophylactic approaches have been very successful in eliminating CMV disease; however, toxicities are increased with this approach because patients without viral reactivation may be exposed to antiviral therapy.
 Many transplantation centers reserve prophylactic therapy for patients most at risk (CMV-positive donors/CMV-negative recipients) for disease reactivation and use antigen assays to institute preemptive therapy in other patients.

 Some experts recommend extending the duration of CMV prophylaxis to the period of reduced immunosuppression.
 They feel this may protect patients from late-onset CMV disease.[73]